-How does The Old Farmer’s Almanac make its long-range predictions?
-We have a unique, age-old formula.
+How does The Old Farmer’s Almanac make its long-range weather predictions?
+We have a unique, age-old formula that’s traditionally 80% accurate.
 Read on …

 How We Predict the Weather